fttlov/JCAdvance/README.md

 - Fixed: If connect joy-con(1), disconnect them and connect joycon(2) - it will not respond to input
 - Fixed Battery Info (ALT+I) for 2nd Joy-con

+- Gyro Motion Space.
+This option controls how the gyroscope interprets hand moves into mouse\stick movements depending on the `ntilt of the wrist (clockwise or anti-clockwise) and how you hold a gamepad (face buttons to you or horizontal).
+In DSAdvance "0" it is hard-coded value.
+Now we have all 3 modes from Joyshoklibrary creatoor: 0, 1 ,2<br>

+In short: for two-handed gamepads, the recommended values are 0 or 2.
+For Joy-Con: 1 or 0.

+Hard to explain, but i try.
+For two-handed gamepads: Hold the gamepad in front of you with the L2 and R2 buttons facing the ceiling.
+To move the mouse cursor up and down, rotate the gamepad around its axis, L2 R2 moving from the ceiling toward the screen and back.
+This applies to all modes (0, 2).
+The difference begins with left-right movements.
+To move the cursor to the left: 0 -  "steering wheel" movement to the left; 2 - tilt the right side of the gamepad (R2) away from you while bringing the left side (L2) closer.
+If you hold the gamepad horizontally (which is uncomfortable), "steering wheel" movement returns.<br>
+For Joy-con: We have a free hand.
+The cursor is moved by rotating the wrist or moving the entire arm (using the forearm, which makes aiming more precise) up, down, left, and right.
+In this case, rotating the wrist around its axis (clockwise and counterclockwise) has a negative effect on cursor movement.
+0 - the angle of wrist rotation (clockwise and counterclockwise) always has an effect.
+The big toe should always point toward the ceiling.
+1 - the only mode where this effect is neutralized.
+If you hold the Joy-Con more or less horizontally, interference from other axes is minimal.

 - Experemental fixes for ExternalPedals function.
 I expect to receive the highest number of issues reports right here. <br>
 Original code has made for Arduino pedal project(i du no what is it) and dinpt devices, but i couldn't get the other steering wheels/pedals to work.
 Code has been rewritten for all dinput wheel\pedals. <br>
 Set DInput=1 in config, plug-in your USB dinput wheel\pedals, connect Nintendo/Sony gamepad and..
 XBOX triggers now controlled by your pedals.
 If is not, try to change settings  in config setction [ExternalPedals]: